 - Hold R and press Select on Controller 1 to warp straight to the Triforce chamber after the fight against Ganon.
 Works for three save slots and with any name.

-Use PAR code 00803A00.
+Use Pro Action Replay (PAR) code 00803A00.
 Press L on Controller 1 to freeze the game; while frozen, press R to advance one frame and press L again to resume normal play.

 The Skull Woods dungeon tileset contains an unused large skull statue object.
 This can be seen in a tile viewer, but it's also possible to cause the game to load them into other dungeons via glitching.
 This tile was eventually used in the GBA port for the Palace of the Four Sword, accessible by beating Four Swords.